 - The script extracts the port number from the nmap output for each open port.

-- If the port is open, the script suggests using searchsploit or nmap scripts to check for known vulnerabilities.
+- If the port is open, the script suggests appropriate vulnerability assessment tools and techniques.

 - The script cleans up the scan output file.

 As you can see, this script uses several Bash Scripting Language features, including taking arguments for the script, file input/output, conditional tests, loop structures, variable substitutions, and executing commands using command substitution.
-Combining these features allows us to create a powerful and flexible script that automates scanning for and exploiting vulnerabilities on a target network.
+Combining these features allows us to create a powerful and flexible script that automates network reconnaissance and vulnerability assessment on a target network.

 Performance Considerations